survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Connecting `Lane` with `Editable`

-Next, we can use this generic component to allow a `Lane`'s name to be modified.
+Next, we can use this generic component to allow a lane's name to be modified.
 This will give a hook for our logic.
-We'll need to alter `<div className='lane-name'>{name}</div>` as follows:
+To allow the user to modify the name easily, it makes sense to enable the editing mode when a lane header is clicked.
+To achieve this, we can attach a `onClick` handler to it and then set state as the user clicks it.

+As a first step, add initial code in place.
+We'll define actual logic later.
+Tweak as follows:

 **app/components/Lane.jsx**